Long Distance Authorization Code FAQs

+As per university policy, IU phones and fax machines should be used only for university business.
 Due to the tax-exempt status of Indiana University, personal calls cannot be charged to to the University.
-To place a personal call that would require the use of an authorization code, please use your own personal mobile equipment.
+To place a personal calls that would require the use of an authorization code, please use your own personal mobile equipment.

 - Whom should I contact for IUN telephone authorization code changes?

-The UITS Northwest Support Center (981-H-E-L-P or 981-4357) documents and dispatches requests for technolgy assistance, including UniCom services.
+The UITS Northwest Support Center (981-H-E-L-P or 981-4357) documents and dispatches requests for technology assistance, including UniCom services.
 Help desk authorization code documentation assures accuracy, security, and prompt attention.

 - When should I enter my IUN telephone authorization code?

 After dialing a number that requires an authorization code, you will hear a slight interruption and then a second dial tone.
 As soon as you hear the second dial tone, start entering your confidential seven-digit code.
 Failing to enter an authorized seven digit code during the second dial tone triggers a disconnect message.